xufuture/qserv/admin/dupr/docs/partitioning.md

 First, stripes are numbered from 0 to S - 1, where 0 denotes the southernmost stripe.
-Within a stripe s, chunks are numbered from 0 to C_s - 1, where 0 denotes the chunk with minimum RA = 0.
+Within a stripe s, chunks are numbered from 0 to C_s - 1, where 0 denotes the chunk with minimum longitude = 0.
 Note that according to the rules above, 2S >= C_s for any s.
 The identifier (chunk ID) for chunk c in stripe s is given by:

     2S*s + c